 The Kelly Gang have been on the run for months and are the most wanted men in the British Empire.
 No expense has been spared in the hunt to bring them to justice.
 With the introduction of highly specialised trackers to hunt them and rumours of treachery amongst their supporters, the outlaws are desperate.
 Soon their leader, Ned Kelly, will hatch a plan that will not only bring an end to the pursuit, but will leave an indelible mark on the history of Australia.
 Glenrowan is the story of how one man’s burning obsession can have far reaching consequences, and how a tiny town between towns became as iconic as Gettysburg or Waterloo.
-[392 pages; individually signed by the author and includes a bookmark]

 An Outlaw’s Journal Art Cards (Complete Set of 7)

 [Price includes Australian Domestic Postage] This collection of seven A6 art cards features a mixture of artwork by Aidan Phelan in traditional and digital mediums, each one reflecting characters and moments from ‘An Outlaw’s Journal’.
 Each card is on high quality gloss card ready to frame or pin for display.

 Too Young to Hold a Gun by Peter Spencer

 Too Young to Hold a Gun is the true story of a long-time resident of Howell, William Monckton and his mentor Frederick Ward aka Captain Thunderbolt.